bptlab/argos/_posts/2017-07-06-detail-view-users-guide.markdown

   Your browser does not support the video tag.
 </video><p></p>

 Entity details show a set of attributes and their values for the currently selected entity.
 This is a preselected set of attributes and does not display all attributes of an entity.
 If an important attribute is missing and should be displayed, please contact your solution engineer.
+Her or she can edit the configuration on order to preselect other attributes.

 ## Events over Time Diagram